 Babies and young children don’t tend to worry about things.
 For children to be worried, they have to imagine the future and bad things that might happen in it.
-This is why worries become more common in children over eight years of age.
+This is why worries become more common in children over 8 years of age.

 Children also worry about different things as they get older.
 In early childhood, they might worry about getting sick or hurt.
 In older childhood and adolescence, the focus becomes less concrete.
-For example, they might think a lot about war, economic and political fears, family relationships and so on.
+For example, they might think a lot about war, environmental, economic and political fears, family relationships and so on.

-How to support your child with anxiety
+How to support children with anxiety

 - Wait until your child actually gets anxious before you step in to help.